Negros Occidental: The Ruins

-The mansion dates back to the 1900s when it was built by sugar baron Don Mariano Ledesma Lacson for his first wife, Maria Braga, a Portuguese from Macau whom he met in his vacations in Hong Kong.
+The mansion dates back to the 1900s when it was built by sugar baron Don Mariano Ledesma Lacson for his first wife, Maria Braga, a Portuguese from Macau whom he met on his vacations in Hong Kong.
 The mansion's structure is of Italianate architecture enhanced by a belvedere complete with renaissance-type balustrading typical of the homes of English ship captains.
 It was burned down in World War II to prevent the Japanese from using it.
 It was opened to the public by descendants of the original owner and is listed as among the World's 12 most fascinating ruins.

 Paglaum Sports Complex

 The Paglaum Sports Complex is a provincial-owned sports venue adjacent to the Negros Occidental High School established during the 1970s that hosted various football events, such as the 1991 Philippines International Cup and the football event of the 2005 Southeast Asian Games.
 It also hosted three editions of the Palarong Pambansa (1971, 1974, 1979).
 However, the stadium became unfit to host football matches following the erection of business establishments around the area.
 In 2012, a two-hectare portion of the four-hectare complex was partitioned for the construction of the Capitol-owned Negros First CyberCentre (NFCC) as an IT-BPO Outsourcing Hub.
-As of 2013, the provincial government has been proposing for a renovation of the stadium to serve as alternative venue to Panaad Park and Sports Complex, particularly for football competition.
+As of 2013, the provincial government has been proposing for a renovation of the stadium to serve as an alternative venue to Panaad Park and Sports Complex, particularly for football competitions.
 Recently, the Paglaum Sports Complex also serves as an alternative venue to the Bacolod Public Plaza for the MassKara Festival celebration.

 Negros Occidental Multi-Purpose Activity Center

 The Negros Occidental Multi-Purpose Activity Center (NOMPAC) is a provincial-owned multi-use gym located in Bacolod, adjacent to the Capitol Park and Lagoon.
 It is currently used mostly for basketball, karatedo and boxing matches.
-Aside from the gym, it also serves as evacuation site of the city and province during disasters and likewise also serves as cultural facilities in many events and celebrations.
+Aside from the gym, it also serves as evacuation site of the city and province during disasters and likewise serves as cultural facilities for many events and celebrations.

+Negros Occidental Convention Center

+Eugenio Jose Lacson led the groundbreaking of the 2-story multipurpose PHP1.03 billion Negros Occidental Convention Center in Silay.
+It was Mayor Albee Benitez who initiated the project near the Bacolod-Silay Airport.
+His brother 3rd District Rep. Jose Francisco Benitez certified the center as green building for conferences, cultural events, and social gatherings.